buildbot/buildbot/master/docs/developer/auth.rst

 * Browserid/Persona: This method is very similar to oauth2, and should be implemented in a similar way (i.e. two stage redirect + token-verify)

-* Use the User table in db: This is a very similar to the BasicAuth use cases (form + local db verification).
+* Use the User table in db: This is a very similar to the UserPasswordAuth use cases (form + local db verification).
 Eventually, this method will require some work on the UI in order to populate the db, add a "register" button, verification email, etc. This has to be done in a ui plugin.